Color model: RYB color model

+RYB is a subtractive color model used in art and applied design in which red, yellow, and blue pigments are considered primary colors.
+The RYB color model relates specifically to color in the form of paint and pigment application in art and design.
+Other common color models include the light model (RGB) and the paint, pigment and ink CMY color model, which is much more accurate in terms of color gamut and intensity compared to the traditional RYB color model, the latter emerging in conjunction with the CMYK color model in the printing industry.MS Sharon Ross, Elise Kinkead (2004).
+Decorative Painting & Faux Finishes.
+Creative Homeowner.
+ISBN 1-58011-179-3.
+This model was used for printing by Jacob Christoph Le Blon in 1725 and called it Coloritto or harmony of colouring, stating that the primitive (primary) colors are yellow, red and blue, while the secondary are orange, green and purple or violet.

 RGB color model

 Media that transmit light (such as television) use additive color mixing with primary colors of red, green, and blue, each of which stimulates one of the three types of the eye's color receptors with as little stimulation as possible of the other two.
 This is called "RGB" color space.
 Mixtures of light of these primary colors cover a large part of the human color space and thus produce a large part of human color experiences.
 This is why color television sets or color computer monitors need only produce mixtures of red, green and blue light.
 See Additive color.

 Other primary colors could in principle be used, but with red, green and blue the largest portion of the human color space can be captured.
 Unfortunately there is no exact consensus as to what loci in the chromaticity diagram the red, green, and blue colors should have, so the same RGB values can give rise to slightly different colors on different screens.

+RGB is a device-dependent color model: different devices detect or reproduce a given RGB value differently, since the color elements (such as phosphors or dyes) and their response to the individual red, green, and blue levels vary from manufacturer to manufacturer, or even in the same device over time.
+Thus an RGB value does not define the same color across devices without some kind of color management.